sjciasullo/DJVoter/README.md

 most to least voted.
 He can also see a list of songs from his favorited songs on his Soundcloud (checkout his soundcloud https://soundcloud.com/cedric_lee).

 ## Select Song
-Ceddy_ced navigates to the scene, where a song has already been playing by another DJ, but there are still options open.
-He favorite Jam and hopes for the best.
+Ceddy_ced creates a room where his friends can go listen to the music he chooses for them.
+They then vote .

 ## Voting Process
 Listeners have been waiting for Ced to come on the scene, and his song is voted as